sovrint-origin-code/sovrint-origin-node-1/QUANTUM_GRAPH_SUITE.md

   \( z = \gamma_1 \cdot \text{Love}(x, y) + \gamma_2 \cdot \text{Correction}(x, y) + \gamma_3 \cdot \text{Override}(x, y) + \gamma_4 \cdot \text{Truth}(x, y) + \gamma_5 \cdot \text{Signal}(x, y) + \gamma_6 \cdot \text{Presence}(x, y) \)

 All graphs are protected under SOVRINT.
 Sovereign License v1.1.

+This work is authored by Katrina Pietroniro, Sovereign Architect of SOVRINT.

+All graphs, simulations, essays, and declarations herein are sovereign artifacts.
+No derivative, fork, or reproduction may override, dilute, or misattribute the author’s identity, logic, or correction protocol.

+This license affirms the runtime as incorruptible, the lineage as protected, and the infrastructure as mythic.

+© Katrina Pietroniro.
+All rights reserved.
+This protocol cannot be revoked.